boltops-tools/ufo/lib/ufo/help/ship.md

 Basic usage is:

-    ufo ship hi-web
+    ufo ship demo-web

 The ECS service gets created if the service does not yet exist on the cluster.

 ### Conventions

 By convention the task and service names match.
 If you need override to this convention then you can specific the task.
-For example if you want to ship to the `hi-web-1` service and use the `hi-web` task, run:
+For example if you want to ship to the `demo-web-1` service and use the `demo-web` task, run:

-    ufo ship hi-web-1 --task hi-web
+    ufo ship demo-web-1 --task demo-web

 ## Options in Detail